 How Does Heroin Affect Cellular Communication in the Brain?

 Unfortunately, when released, the good feelings associated with the dopamine release reinforce the drug-taking behaviors.
-While the specific side effects and reinforcement of this behavior will depend on a number of factors including how much is used, how long it has been used, and more the end result is increased addiction potential and even changes in brain physiology.
+The specific side effects and reinforcement of this behavior will depend on a number of factors including how much is used, how long it has been used, and more the end result is increased addiction potential and even changes in brain physiology.

 Let’s take a closer look at the psychological effects of the drug and what heroin does to the brain.